jtisaac/takehome-sp19/README.md

 ## Part 3

-Extend the first `/shows` enpoint by adding the ability to query the shows based on the team they are on.
+Extend the first `/shows` endpoint by adding the ability to query the shows based on the team they are on.
 You should _not_ use a url parameter like you did in Part 2.
 Instead, use a [query string](https://en.wikipedia.org/wiki/Query_string).

 If `minEpisodes` is provided as a query string parameter, only return the shows which have that number or more episodes seen.
 If there are no such shows.